Getting legal Deputyship for property or welfare decisions. Quick read guide with a complete information sheet available to download.

 - Learning difficulties and SEN – Factsheets and template letters (Irwin Mitchell)

 - School transport (Cerebra)

 - General SEN advice (IPSEA)

 Getting help and support from your local authority can be a confusing process.
 Below there are resources that look at your family’s rights to help and support.

 - General info, factsheets and template letters including Care Act 2014 (Irwin Mitchell)

-- Assessments and the Care Act (Carers UK)
+- Your Guide to the Care Act (Carers UK)

 - How to get the right support from your local authority (HFT)

 - Housing and disabled people: your rights (Equality and Human Rights Commission)

 - Life begins at home – Housing guide for families of children (Housing & Support Alliance – archived on LDE website)